-The Home Office website has, until recently, included guidance for European nationals indicating that, while they should register their email addresses with the Home Office to get information updates, they need not make any application for the time being until receiving information from the Home Office regarding how they might apply in due course for "settled status" or a short term status leading to "settled status".
-It is more than likely that this position by the Home Office was largely an act of self-preservation, it not wanting to have a flood of two to three million potential applications being made by EU nationals in the United Kingdom now before the EU Settlement Scheme under British law comes fully into effect.
+The Home Office website has, for the last few months, included guidance for European nationals indicating that, while they should register their email addresses with the Home Office to get information updates, they need not make any application for the time being until receiving information from the Home Office regarding how they might apply in due course for "settled status" or a short term status leading to "settled status".
+It is more than likely that this position by the Home Office is largely an act of self-preservation, it not wanting to have a flood of two to three million potential applications being made by EU nationals in the United Kingdom now.